Janalytics94/AirBnBpricePredictor/notebooks/notes.md

 # BUT AIRBNB is more for holiday so Piccadally circus should be fine
-# If you are analysing a bigger city that has multiple locations that are considered desirable, you can also run this code as many times as needed with different geographical points.
-(Don’t forget to change the column names so you don’t overwrite the previous point!).
-For example, there is a financial district close to the Amsterdam Zuid station that could be equally (or even more) relevant to working tenants than living close to the city center.
-Measuring these various scenarios is more important if you are using methods similar to multiple linear regressions rather than machine-learning statistical algorithms because they are inherently better at recognising non-linear relationships and clusters.
-For this reason, I won’t include it in this analysis but it is an interesting factor to weight in depending on the statistical method being used.

 ## use open CV for immage detection
-#Taking a step back, we can think of a few things in images that may impact the price:
-#- Are the floors carpet or hardwood?
-#- Are the walls painted or wallpaper?
-Paintings or posters?
-#- Does the host have plants?
-Are they alive and healthy?
-#- Is the picture well-lit and inviting?

-#To keep our scope narrow, we will pull four values from the image that may be of value:
-#Brightness je mehr licht desto besser
-#2. # of red pixels
-#3. # of blue pixels
-#4. # of green pixels